Creek Road Covered Bridge

 Creek Road Bridge is a covered bridge spanning Conneaut Creek in Conneaut, Ashtabula County, Ohio, United States.
-The bridge, one of currently 16 drivable bridges in the county, is a single span Town truss design.
+The single span Town truss bridge is one of 16 bridges currently open to vehicle traffic in the county.
 The bridge's WGCB number is 35-04-12, and it is located approximately 3.4 mi southwest of Conneaut.

 History

-The bridge's date of construction is unknown; it was renovated in 1994.
+The original date of construction and opening date are not known.
+The bridge was last refurbished in 1994.